oxidecomputer/slog-error-chain/README.md

 `slog-error-chain` gates additional functionality behind two cargo features:

-* `derive`: Provides the `#[derive(SlogInlineError)]` proc macro that can be applied to error types; it provides an implementation of `slog::Value` that delegates to `InlineErrorChain`.
+* `derive`: Provides the `#[derive(SlogInlineError)]` proc macro that can be applied to error types; it provides implementations of `slog::Value` and `slog::KV` that delegate to `InlineErrorChain`.
 * `nested-values`: Provides the `ArrayErrorChain` type, which is similar to `InlineErrorChain` except that it also implements `slog::SerdeValue`, and for loggers that support nested values, the error will be logged as an array of strings (one element per error in the chain).

 If both `derive` and `nested-values` are enabled, the `#[derive(SlogArrayError)]` proc macro is provided.
-This gives an implementation of `slog::SerdeValue` for the error type that delegates to `ArrayErrorChain`.
+This gives implementations of `slog::Value`, `slog::SerdeValue`, and `slog::KV` for the error type that delegates to `ArrayErrorChain`.
 However, implementing `slog::SerdeValue` also requires implementing `serde::Serialize`, so this proc macro cannot be used with error types that already implement `serde::Serialize`.

 ### Examples